wenet-e2e/wenet/wenet/README.md

 `transducer`, `squeezeformer`, and `efficient_conformer` are all based on `transformer`, they resue a lot of the common blocks of `tranformer`.

-**If you want to contribute your own x-former, please reuse as much as possible**.
+**If you want to contribute your own x-former, please reuse the current code as much as possible**.